• Free shipping on all orders

 1. Monitor but Have Patience

-It’s essential that you don’t force your cat into any interactions or to come out of their hiding spot.
-If you reach your hand toward the cat and they scoot away, they aren’t ready to come out or get to know you.
+It’s best not to force your cat to leave their hiding spot or interact with you.
+If you reach your hand toward the cat and they hurry away, they aren’t ready to come out or get to know you.

-Allowing your cat to come out of hiding when they’re ready gives them control of this new environment, which will also give them confidence.
+Allowing your cat to come out of hiding when they’re ready gives them control of this new environment, which will also provide them with confidence.

 close up of a scared cat hiding